 Bachelor of Technical and Applied Studies

-Students may declare one of the seven optional concentrations within the Technical and Applied Studies major listed below, or select the major without a concentration.
+Students may declare one of the optional concentrations listed below within the Technical & Applied Studies major, or select the major without a concentration.

 - Applied Business

 The stand-alone major offers a flexible and robust core of skills/knowledge-based courses, which bridge multiple disciplines in multiple colleges.
 The skills/knowledge provided by this program are civic engagement, computer literacy, critical thinking, diversity/internationalization, ethics, information literacy, leadership, self-management, oral and written communication and mathematics.

 The major (with no concentration) can be completed at Kent State Ashtabula.

 Is Technical & Applied Studies Right for You?

 The Technical & Applied Studies degree may be a good fit if you have: